Search

 5.1 Register the custom API suite

-Click the (+Add) tile to create a new suite
+Click the (+Add) tile to create a New API suite.

-Fill in all mandatory input and then click the (+) button below Target Endpoint
+Fill in all mandatory input and then click the (+) button below Target Endpoints tab.

-Provide the Target Endpoint URL, the Target Endpoint Description, and the Proxy value (any value you like) and click on save
+Provide the Target Endpoint URL, the Target Endpoint Description, and the Proxy value (any value you like).
+Click Save.

 5.2 Upload the documentation

-Once clicked on the document icon (see photo above) you arrive at a new page, click the (+) button, provide a Name, select swagger as a type and in the below field select the file created with the swagger editor and click save.
-The new custom API suite has now its own swagger documentation.
+You arrive at a new Proxy page, Scroll down to the Documentation tab and click the (+) button, on the Add Documentation page, provide a Name, from the drop down select Swagger as a Type and in the Enter URL or Upload Swagger JSON/YAML field select the JSON file you created with the Swagger editor.
+Click Save.
+The new custom API suite now has its own Swagger documentation.

 6. Test the documentation (API Gateway)